wfaler/ScaHAL/README.md

-# ScaHAL, a machine learning and Artificial Intelligence library for Scala
+# ScaHAL, a machine learning and AI toolkit for Scala
 Work in progress, todo list includes:

 	* Naive Bayes classifier